Israel-Hamas truce deal for hostage release hits last-minute snag, now expected to start Friday

 HEAVY TOLL ON GAZA

-Weeks of Israeli airstrikes in Gaza, followed by a ground invasion, have killed more than 11,000 Palestinians, according to the Health Ministry in the Hamas-run territory.
-It does not differentiate between civilians and militants, though some two-thirds of the dead have been identified as women and minors.
+The Health Ministry in Gaza does not differentiate between civilians and militants, but says some two-thirds of the dead have been identified as women and minors.
+It says some 6,000 people have been reported missing and are feared to be buried under rubble.

-The ministry said that as of Nov.
-11 it had lost the ability to count the dead because of the collapse of large parts of the health system, but that the number has risen sharply since then.
-Some 2,700 people are missing and believed buried under rubble.
+The ministry says it has been unable to update figures from northern hospitals since Nov.
+11, so the true toll from the war is likely higher than the 13,300 it reported Thursday.

 Israel says it has killed thousands of Hamas fighters, though it has presented no evidence for its count.